PeterMoore24/Mentor-Scheduling-Tool/README.md

 Completing step 5 will be enough for the initial ASU 101 events.

-Step 6: Convert Google Calendar-compatible output to .ics format; automatically invite mentors
+Step 6: Convert Google Calendar-compatible output to .ics format; automatically invite mentors.
+> Step 6a: Attach timestamp to output file.

 Step 7: Create human-readable and editable output.